Prospective Graduate Student Information

 Graduate Program Admission Requirements & Application

-In general, the Office of Graduate Education has two requirements for admission.
+In general, Graduate Division has two requirements for admission.
 First, an applicant must have earned a Bachelor’s or Master’s degree program at an accredited U.S. college or university, or must have earned the equivalent of a Bachelor’s or Master’s degree at a reputable foreign institution.
 Second, an applicant must provide evidence of a strong academic record.
 This means the applicant must have a grade point average of 3.0 or better (or the equivalent in other grading systems) during the last four semesters or six quarters of undergraduate work, and in all post-baccalaureate work.
 Students with a slightly lower grade-point average in undergraduate work may very rarely be approved for admission to the M.A. program, but applicants to that program with grade-point averages below 2.7 will be rejected.
 No such marginal applicants will be admitted to the Ph.D. program.

 How to Apply